 State Bar of Texas Podcast

-Britney E. Harrison is a family law associate at GoransonBain Ausley in Dallas, Texas and current president-elect of the...
+Britney E. Harrison is an associate of GoransonBain Ausley in Dallas, where she practices family law.
+She...

 From the State Bar of Texas Bar Leaders Conference, Texas Young Lawyers Association President Victor Flores hosts a Q&A with President-Elect Britney Harrison and former President Sally Pretorius.
 They answer questions submitted at the Bar’s new lawyers swearing-in ceremony—providing helpful tips on litigation preparation, work-life balance, and overcoming fears as a new lawyer.